-If we allow that creative thought is likely to be nurtured most effectively when there is freedom from the immutability of established ideas it will serve us best if nature is allowed to run its course will likely be the preferable avenue to take.
-I think we should champion youth, relish in their energies, tolerate their impiety, impetuousness and contempt, their ambivalence toward established truths.
+If we allow that creative thought is likely to be nurtured most effectively when there is freedom from the immutability of established ideas, allowing it (creative thought, that is) to run its course will likely be the preferable avenue to take.
+I think we should champion youth, relish their energies, tolerate their impiety, impetuousness and contempt, and tolerate their ambivalence toward established truths.
 By encouraging their pursuit of they know not what, we all might realize new ways to tackle the problems of our complex existence.